What is A Mini-Excavator?

 Attachments of Mini-Excavators and Their Uses

-Mini-excavators, like their cousins (“Standard Excavators”) can be fitted with a wide range of attachments and this results in wider versatility for the Small excavators.
-They are two major types of attachments for mini-excavators; digging.
+Mini-excavators, like their cousins (“Standard Excavators”) can be fitted with a wide range of attachments, and this results in wider versatility for the Small excavators.
+There are two major types of attachments for mini-excavators; digging.

 Some common attachments used with compact excavators include :